curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 Unlock an account

 #### Parameters
-`string`, address of the account to delete
+`string`, address of the account to unlock

-`string`, passphrase of the account to delete (optional in console, user will be prompted)
+`string`, passphrase of the account to unlock (optional in console, user will be prompted if empty)

 `integer`, unlock account for duration seconds, use 0 if the account must be locked forever.
 If not specified 300 is used by default.